MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/spatial-audio-customization/spatial-audio-custom-features.md

     ![______](../../../media/enhance-your-environment/audio-zones/047-lock-button.png)

 1. In the first **Project** window, navigate to the **Packages** > **Microsoft Mesh Audio Zones** > **VoiceSettingCollection** folder and then expand it.
-1. Drag the **DefaultVoices** Voice Setting Collection prefab from Project window #1 and then drop it on the **My Voice Collections** folder in Project window #2.
+1. Drag the **DefaultVoices** Voice Setting Collection ScriptableObject from Project window #1 and then drop it on the **My Voice Collections** folder in Project window #2.

     ![______](../../../media/enhance-your-environment/audio-zones/048-default-voices.png)

-1. Rename the prefab to "MyDefaultVoices".
+1. Rename the ScriptableObject to "MyDefaultVoices".

 ## Create a new custom Voice Setting

 We don't want to use any of the existing Voice Settings in this Collection so we'll make a new Voice Setting and then add it to the Collection.

 1. In Project window #1, navigate to the **Packages** > **Microsoft Mesh Audio Zones** > **VoiceSetting** folder and then expand it.
-1. Drag the **LowAttenuation** Voice Setting prefab from Project window #1 and then drop it on the **My Voice Settings** folder in Project window #2.
+1. Drag the **LowAttenuation** Voice Setting ScriptableObject from Project window #1 and then drop it on the **My Voice Settings** folder in Project window #2.

     ![______](../../../media/enhance-your-environment/audio-zones/049-voice-setting-copied.png)

-1. Rename the prefab to "MyLowAttenuation".
+1. Rename the ScriptableObject to "MyLowAttenuation".

-    We don't want the Reverb filter that's include with this prefab, so let's delete it.
+    We don't want the Reverb filter that's include with this ScriptableObject, so let's delete it.

-1. In Project window #2, ensure that the "MyLowAttenuation" prefab is selected.
+1. In Project window #2, ensure that the "MyLowAttenuation" ScriptableObject is selected.
 1. In the **Inspector**, select **Element 2**, which contains the filter named "LowAttenuationReverbFilter", and then click the "-" button to delete it.

     ![______](../../../media/enhance-your-environment/audio-zones/050-delete-reverb-filter.png)